22 River deltas, sea coasts and reefs

 Cross section of the Niagara Falls and the Great Lakes from which their water originates.

-On the basis of the amount of gravel and sand being introduced, the Vierwaldstätter See in Switzerland will be completely filled in in 4,000 years at the most.
-The Bodensee (Lake Constance) will not exist for longer than 10,000 years from now.
+On the basis of the amount of gravel and sand being introduced, the Vierwaldstättersee (Lake Lucerne) in Switzerland will be completely filled in 4,000 years at the most.
+The Bodensee (Lake Constance) will not exist for more than 10,000 years from now.

-Until recently, the Carbonates of the Upper Jura (also called the White Jura or Malm), which have grown up to 200m in height, were predominantly interpreded to be ‘sponge reefs’.
+Until recently, the Carbonates of the Upper Jura (also called the White Jura or Malm), which have grown up to 200 m in height, were predominantly interpreted to be sponge reefs.
 Nowadays no comparable reef structures are known outside of the seas.
-Disbelief in this ‘suspicious’ uniqueness and new studies carried out in the course of the last two decades have led to new approaches in reef limestone research.
-One can assume that, in the future, sedimentation processes will increasingly used for model conceptions of the formation of reef limestone.
-Concerning the time question, it is of prime importance that carbonate sands as sediments (especially in energy-rich moving shallow water), form substantially faster (and be built in layers on top of each other) than grown reef structures (6).
+Disbelief in this suspicious uniqueness and new studies carried out in the course of the last two decades have led to new approaches in reef limestone research.
+One can assume that, in the future, sedimentation processes will be increasingly used for model conceptions of the formation of reef limestone.
+Concerning the time question, carbonate sands as sediments, especially in energy-rich moving shallow water, form substantially faster than grown reef structures (6).

 These 23 | Menu